rsaggio87/LeaveOutTwoWay/README.md

 The code `KSS_SE` prints the event-study coefficients (normalized relative to the year expansion of Medicaid) along with KSS standard errors, clustered at the state level.
 As shown in KSS, the (square) of the standard errors printed by `KSS_SE`, represent an unbiased estimate of true sampling variability of these OLS estimates.
 The usual White (1980) standard errors that are reported by standard packages (e.g. `reghdfe`)  are consistent but are typically biased in finite samples, especially when the number of clusters is small.
 We demonstrate this point by means of a montecarlo simulation below.

+<a id='collinearity'></a>
+# Leave-Out Estimability

+In this application, all of the event-study coefficients remains estimable even after leaving out a particular cluster $j\in{1,..., J}$.
+If that is not the case (e.g. we want to estimate the effect of a policy 20 years after its implementation but we observe only one state 20 years after it it implemented the policy) then `KSS_SE` will return an error.
+The user therefore needs to make sure that all the coefficients associated with `D` remain estimable even after leaving out from the regression a particular cluster.

 # Montecarlo Exercise